ألكسندر ر. ولكوكس تشيك

-I'm an assistant professor in Information Systems at Carnegie Mellon University with a prior appointment in the School of Design.
+I'm an assistant professor in information systems at Carnegie Mellon University with a prior appointment at the School of Design.
 Since 2009 I have been based in Doha, Qatar and spent 2013–14 in Cambridge, MA with Macromicro, a data visualization company which I co-founded.
 This fall, I will return to our Qatar campus to establish new design courses in Information Systems and a research lab, HCD Studio Doha.

 Current and past clients and projects include Nokia, Microsoft, Motorola, UPMC, Highmark BCBS, Center for Strategic and International Studies, Aspen Institute, Pittsburgh Post-Gazette, Her Highness Sheikha Mozah, Fitwits, and more.
 I was also the co-founder of Classroom Salon, an interactive media platform supported by grants from the Gates Foundation, National Science Foundation, Heinz Endowments, and Innovation Works.

 Undergraduate study in information and graphic design at the RIT School of Design; Masters of Design from Carnegie Mellon University Department of English and School of Design.
 CV and portfolio with teaching, research, and professional practice available upon request.

 I teach design and lead research initiatives towards the betterment of society (or at least I try).
 Designers shape many things: the built world of information, objects, architecture, cities, and environments, as well as intangible things like experiences people have with digital platforms, patient experiences in a hospital, or how people make their way through an airport.